-Applications for the 2018-2019 Global Leadership Program will be available August 2018.
+Applications for the 2018-2019 Global Leadership Program are due September 9, 2018.
 The program is open to sophomore, junior, and senior high school students statewide.
 In total, 20 students with excellent academic merit, teacher recommendations, essays, and interest in international affairs will be selected.
 For the past three years, the McInerny Foundation has provided scholarships to cover airfare costs for five neighor islands students.

 Reflections from Past Participants